dskarbrevik/Kafka-Spark-Twitter-Sentiment-Analysis/README.md

 # MIDSW205_Project - Political Sentiment Analysis
 MIDS W205 Group Project (Section 4 - David Skarbrevik and Shuang Chan)

-*** For more complete documentation of this project, see "W205 Project Documentation.pdf" file in this repo. ***
+*** For more complete documentation of this project, see the "W205 Project Documentation.pdf" file in this repo. ***

 ## Prerequisites: